Murat Önal

-Murat Önal (born 20 July 1987 in Salihli, Manisa, Turkey) is a Turkish-born Dutch footballer of Kazakh descent who plays as a striker for FC Lisse in the Topklasse.
+Murat Önal (born 20 July 1987) is a Turkish footballer who plays as a striker for FC Lisse in the Topklasse.

 Önal began his career with Amsterdamsche FC and was promoted to the first team in the latter half of the 2005–06 season, appearing in seven league matches during the course of the campaign.
 He then moved to Club Brugge K.V. and spent the season with the club's youth team. Önal returned to the Netherlands and signed a contract with the reserves of ADO Den Haag.
 After a successful season Önal joined FC Volendam in July 2008.
 Having mainly appeared for the reserve, he made his debut in the Eredivisie on 8 March 2009 against Vitesse Arnhem.
 In April 2009, Önal signed a professional contract with Volendam until 2011.